Jsyro/bc-vcpedia/applications/application-bc-correction.md

 2.2.2 | Mobile verification will be done using BC Wallet | To avoid the use of a personal device.
-2.2.3 | Support regarding the use of BC Wallet will be addressed by DITP | 2.2.4 | Support regarding the verification processes will be addressed by BC Corrections 2.2.5 | A Corrections Reception team member will not add an individual as a Contact on the shared mobile devices in BC Wallet | Adding a contact will circumvent the data retention mitigation and data of interactions between the connection will be retained.
+2.2.3 | Support regarding the use of BC Wallet will be addressed by DITP | 2.2.4 | Support regarding the verification processes will be addressed by BC Corrections 2.2.5 | A BC Corrections Staff will not add an individual as a Contact on the shared mobile devices in BC Wallet | Adding a contact will circumvent the data retention mitigation and data of interactions between the connection will be retained.
 2.2.6 | An individual will not add the shared mobile devices used by a Correction Reception team member as a Contact | Adding a contact will circumvent the data retention mitigation and data of interactions between the connection will be retained.
-2.2.7 | Any individuals who add the shared mobile devices used by a Corrections Reception team member will be removed as a Contact from the shared mobile device | Removing contacts from BC Wallet deletes the connection
+2.2.7 | Any individuals who add the shared mobile devices used by a BC Corrections Staff will be removed as a Contact from the shared mobile device | Removing contacts from BC Wallet deletes the connection

 ## 2.3 Business Requirements
 TBD